couling/MessageFlow/README.md

 If the implementation maps a type to a mutable object then it MUST implement references to that type as a reference to the same mutable object and not a carbon copy.

+## Datetimes

+MessageStream has in-built support for python `datetime`:

+ - datetime with no timezone (timezone unaware) will be serialized and de-serialzed with no timezone
+ - datetime with fixed timezone will be serialized and de-serialzed with the same fixed timezone
+ - datetime with a `pytz` (IANA) timezones will be serialized with both a fixed timezone and their IANA location name.

+### Warning: timezones are tricky
+From time to time locations change their timezone, often for political reasons.
+Software with an out of date IANA database will encode in the wrong time fixed time-zone.
+When they do, system's may not agree and the results are bad.

+MessageStream works on the assumption that, at worst, the encoder knows the correct time in UTC for the datetime it encodes.
+It encodes the timestamp, a fixed offset for the timestamp from UTC and the IANA location name for the timestamp's origin.
+Thus while encoding, both the timestamp in local time and timestamp in UTC are safely preserved.

+When decoding back, MessageStream will re-localize the timestamp.
+So the local time that was sent may not match the local time that was written if either encoder or decoder have an out of date timezone database.

 ## Protocol Error